Lessica/TrollRecorder/README.md

-# TrollRecorder
+# TrollRecorder-CLI

-**WIP (Work-In-Progress)**: A simple audio recorder for TrollStore.
+A simple audio recorder for TrollStore.

-Partial codes in `audio-recorder` and `audio-mixer` are not open-sourced because they're provided by my friends.
+**Only the core codes and command line interfaces are open-sourced, in its binary format.**

 ## Milestones